GeraldNamgal/web-prog-hw3-2018/README.md

 field blank and put the price for such items in the "priceLarge" field.

 I defined my Special Pizza to be one with 4 or 5 toppings.

+I chose to have a "ManyToManyField" between a Pizza Order model and a Topping model.
+One of the reasons I chose to do this is because Django implements many-to-many as a set relation so I don't have to worry about users adding the same topping to the pizza over and over again.
+It also enforces the relationship between a set of toppings and pizzas that administrators created; I don't have to worry about anything being unaccounted for.
+It also automates the process of checking whether a deletion or addition in one happened in one and/or the other and handles the table consequences and such of situations like these for me.